Nati-Man-code/Potato-leaf-classification/README.md

 Potato-leaf-classification
 Project Overview
 This project is centered on the classification of potato leaves.
-The main objective is to create a model that can accurately identify potato leaves and detect non potato images, serving as a foundational component for future models.
+The main objective is to create a model that can accurately identify potato leaves and detect non potato images.
 In the subsequent phase, the model will categorize potato leaves into four specific classes:

 Potato Healthy
 Potato Late Blight